Dominic Smith Preview, Player Props: Nationals vs. Dodgers

-On Saturday, Dominic Smith (.275 on-base percentage in past 10 games, 54 points below season-long percentage) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 4:05 PM ET.
+After batting .222 with two doubles, a home run, four walks and five RBI in his past 10 games, Dominic Smith and the Washington Nationals face the Los Angeles Dodgers (who will start Clayton Kershaw) at 1:35 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-4) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.

 Dominic Smith Game Info & Props vs. the Dodgers